-- A. Areas adjacent to existing Residential 2 land use designation; or - B. Areas that serve as a transition between existing land uses or land use designations with density greater than two (2) units per acre and areas with density of less than two (2) units per acre; or - C. Unincorporated areas that are adjacent to incorporated areas and may be considered a logical transition for Residential 2.

-D. Up to a 25% density bonus to permit up to 2.5 dwelling units per acre may be considered where the Planned Unit Development concept is utilized within an existing PUD approved before July 1, 2023, where deemed compatible by the County with adjacent development, provided that minimum infrastructure requirements set forth in Policy FLU 1.2 are available.
+- A. Areas adjacent to existing Residential 2 land use designation; or - B. Areas that serve as a transition between existing land uses or land use designations with density greater than two (2) units per acre and areas with density of less than two (2) units per acre; or - C. Unincorporated areas that are adjacent to incorporated areas and may be considered a logical transition for Residential 2. - D. Up to a 25% density bonus to permit up to 2.5 dwelling units per acre may be considered where the Planned Unit Development concept is utilized, where deemed compatible by the County with adjacent development, provided that minimum infrastructure requirements set forth in Policy FLU 1.2 are available.
 Such higher densities should be relegated to interior portions of the PUD tract, away from perimeters, to enhance blending with adjacent areas and to maximize the integration of open space within the development and promote inter-connectivity with surrounding uses.
-This density bonus shall not be utilized for by PUDs approved on or after July 1, 2023 or by properties within the CHHA.
+This density bonus shall not be utilized for properties within the CHHA.